Workflows and Examples

 4. Hybrid QUA/Qiskit programs (embedding circuits in QUA)

-One of the key workflows is to treat Qiskit circuits as building blocks inside larger QUA programs:
+Treat Qiskit circuits as building blocks inside larger QUA programs:

 5. Error-correction workflow (overview)